 About the Author

-Lauren Casgren-Tindall is the founder of Crème de Mint and has been creating powerful, innovative designs over the past 15 years for companies such as Alkaline Herb Shop, Earth’s Bounty, Greenworks, ArthroCBD, Megan & Co., and more.
+Lauren Casgren-Tindall is a professional packaging designer and the founder of Crème de Mint and has been creating powerful, innovative designs over the past 15 years for companies such as Alkaline Herb Shop, Earth’s Bounty, Greenworks, ArthroCBD, Megan & Co., and more.